mozilla-services/screenshots/README.md

 Things to do:
 - "Fuzz" things out.
 I imagine selecting a range of the screen.
 Then anything that seems to be inside that range (this is a little fuzzy) will be "fuzzed".
 Fuzzing means replacing the text with random text of a similar size, and then applying a CSS blur effect.
+- Have the link to the original content try to find the closest relevant anchor.